Jaguar XJR-14: Design

 The 1991 season marked the introduction of the FIA’s new, and controversial, 3.5 Litre Formula which replaced the highly successful Group C category that had been used in the World Sports Car Championship since 1982.
 However, due to a small number of entries in the new 3.5 litre formula heavily penalised Group C cars were allowed participate in the newly created C2 category for the 1991 season but Jaguar participated in the new formula.

 To comply with the new regulations Jaguar produced an all-new car, the XJR-14.
 It was designed by Ross Brawn and John Piper, and was built by Tom Walkinshaw Racing (TWR).
 In the past, TWR's Jaguars had been designed under the direction of Tony Southgate, while Brawn worked with a large design staff (12 according to John Piper); a paradigm shift (albeit small) in its own right and reflective of Brawn's Formula One background.

 The abandonment of the Group C fuel consumption regulations meant a change in aerodynamic design philosophy.
 Coupled that with vastly different packaging requirements for a small, light, normally aspirated engine meant that concerns over drag became a secondary requirement to downforce.
 The new design targeted a lower kerb weight of 1650 lb and higher downforce levels meant that the XJR-14 was a lot faster in corners compared to the previous Group C front runners.

 Engine

 The primary feature of the new regulations centred on 3.5-litre naturally aspirated engines.
-Although the XJR-14's predecessor, the XJR-11, used a twin turbo-charged 3.5-litre engine derived from the Metro 6R4-derived JV6 engine, in order to comply with the new rules the two turbochargers would have needed to be removed.
+Although the XJR-14's predecessor, the XJR-11, used a twin turbo-charged 3.5-litre engine derived from the Metro 6R4-derived JV6 engine, in order to comply with the new rules the two turbochargers would need to be removed.
 Naturally this wasn't a realistic option, nor was it ever considered, given the design compromises of not using a bespoke engine.